Top 5 Bangkok floating markets shouldn’t be missed

-Amphawa is full of indigenous nature with small wooden houses lying closely along the canal, offering plenty of souvenirs, snacks, and sweets.
+Amphawa floating market is full of indigenous nature with small wooden houses lying closely along the canal, offering plenty of souvenirs, snacks, and sweets.
 Travelers do not need to get up early for Amphawa since it is not as far as Damnoen Saduak.
 You can come here at 9.00 am but still feel the busy atmosphere.
 People in Amphawa are quite friendly, visitors can buy seafood and have them cook it while experiencing Thai traditional music or local puppet shows.

 Do not miss the small temple called Wat Bang Koong, located near the big ancient tree on the other side of the river with the golden sitting-Buddha statue.
 Wat Bang Koong also has a small park dedicated to children with camels, African ostriches, deer, wild boars, sheep, and peacocks.